bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 ### 44. I Worked, Waiter, and Was Rewarded

 - Parallelism With a Viewpoint Change
+- Politicians can change their viewpoints on issues from decade to decade, or even day to day, for that matter.
+But you CANNOT.

+- FIRST PERSON - `I`, `We`, `our`, `my`
+- SECOND PERSON - `you`
+- THIRD PERSON - `he`, `she`, `they`, `clients`

+- INCORRECT
+  - Taxes on `small businesses` passed from parents to their children have become outragous, and `you` shouldn't have to pay them.
+(Do you see the problem here?
+The writer stars out talking about small businesses in `general` and then switches in mid-sentence to talk to `you` the readers, directly)
+    - `Third-Person Viewpoint` to `Second-Person Viewpoint`
+- CORRECT (Either use Third Person OR Second Person - Make sure you are consistent)

+  - Taxes on `small businesses` passed from parents to their children have become outragous, and `business owners` shouldn't have to pay them.
+  - `Your` Taxes on a small businesses passed from parents to their children have become outragous, and `you` shouldn't have to pay them.

+- EXAMPLES

+  - INCORRECT
+    - All vendors should e-mail their invoices, and please attach copies of the work orders.
+  - CORRECT

+    - Please e-mail your invoices, and attach copies of the work orders.
+    - All vendors should e-mail their invoices, and attach copies of the work orders.

+  - INCORRECT
+    - The clinic will see patients beginning at 02:00; you will also beed to bring proof of insurance.
+  - CORRECT

+    - The clinic will see patients beginning at 02:00; the clinic staff will also need to see patients proof of insurance coverage.
+    - You can schedule your appointment at the clinic or drop by after it opends at 02:00.
+You will also need to bring proof of insurance coverage

+  - INCORRECT
+    - You must schedule weekly staff meetings, and managers also need to participate in regional meetings during the last week of each month.
+  - CORRECT
+    - Manager must schedule weekely staff meetings, and they'll need to participate in regional meetings during the last week of each month.
+    - You must schedule weekly staff meetings and participate in regional meetings during the last week of each month.

 ### 45. Verbs with Attitude

 - Active and Passive Voice
+- Active Voice verbs generally make writing crisp, clear, and concise.
+- Passive Voice verbs also have a place or purpose: they add variety, slow the pace, and focus on the results and
+  action of the sentence if the DOER is unimportant.

+- The Grammar goof happens when the two (both active and passive verbs) are mixed in one sentence or worse, within one clause, creating insonsistency and confusion about who is doing what. so DON'T EVER MIX BOTH in ONE SENTENCE.

+- EXAMPLES

+  - INCORRECT - You need to sign these checks (active), and the social security number should be written on them (passive).
+  - CORRECT - You need to sign these checks (active), and write your social security number on them (active).

+  - INCORRECT
+    - Phone will be installed in every office (passive), and they will repaint walls(active).
+(Phone will repaint the walls?)
+  - CORRECT
+    - Phone will be installed in every office (passive), and the walls will be repainted (passive)
+    - The night crew will install the phones in every office (active), and repaint the walls (active)

+- MEMORY TIP
+  - Use ACTIVE or PASSIVE verbs consistently witing a sentence.
+And as a rule of thumb, put people in your prose (active voice) for clear, concise writing.

 ### 46. Time Marches On - But at the Same Pace